turbot/guardrails-docs/docs/integrations/servicenow/guardrails-to-servicenow-sync/index.md

 ```

 4. Archiving records in ServiceNow
 Archiving is a strategic process to retain records that are not actively used but are still valuable for historical or compliance purposes.

 When `AWS > S3 > Bucket > ServiceNow > Configuration Item` is set to `Enforce: Sync`, data will be removed from the ServiceNow table once it is deleted from the Guardrails CMDB (when the cloud resource is deleted).

-When `AWS > S3 > Bucket > ServiceNow > Configuration Item` is set to `Enforce: Enforce: Sync, Archive on Delete`, data will NOT be removed from the ServiceNow table, it will be archived.
+When `AWS > S3 > Bucket > ServiceNow > Configuration Item` is set to `Enforce: Enforce: Sync, archive on Delete`, data will NOT be removed from the ServiceNow table, it will be archived.
 Archival is a specific attribute or column, such as `status` which is updated to indicate archival.

 For instance, in a table like `aws_s3_bucket`, if the record `bucket1` is to be archived, its status would be updated as follows: